rust-lang/rust/docs/dev/debugging.md

 - Select `Run Extension (Dev Server)` to run your locally built `target/debug/ra_lsp_server`.

-- In the original VSCode window once again select `Attach To Server` debug configuration.
+- In the original VSCode window once again select the `Attach To Server` debug configuration.

 - A list of running processes should appear.
 Select the `ra_lsp_server` from this repo.